gurusharanofficial/Pulse-Code-Modulation/README.md

 # Results

-Thus, the program for pulse code modulation and Delta modulation have been executed and the waveforms have been verified successfully.
+Thus, the program for pulse code modulation have been executed and the waveforms have been verified successfully.